Azure Security Center frequently asked questions (FAQ)

 Data collection, agents, and workspaces

-Security Center collects data from your Azure virtual machines (VMs), Virtual machine scale sets (VMSS), IaaS containers, and non-Azure (including on-premises) computers to monitor for security vulnerabilities and threats.
+Security Center collects data from your Azure virtual machines (VMs), Virtual machine scale sets, IaaS containers, and non-Azure computers (including on-premises) to monitor for security vulnerabilities and threats.
 Data is collected using the Microsoft Monitoring Agent, which reads various security-related configurations and event logs from the machine and copies the data to your workspace for analysis.

 Am I billed for Azure Monitor logs on the workspaces created by Security Center?